Nanaimo Bars – a delicious, no-bake dessert bar filled with a graham cracker, almond, coconut, and cocoa crust, custard filing and chocolate ganache.

 This no-bake dessert can be whipped up in less than 30 minutes, without a minute of bake time in the oven!

-- For the crust: start by melting the butter in a double boiler.
+- For the crust: start this bottom layer by melting the butter in a double boiler.
 You’ll then whisk in the cocoa powder, sugar and salt.
 Once the mixture is smooth and silky, you’ll add the egg, while stirring vigorously.
-The mixture will begin to thicken slightly.
-At that point, remove the mixture from the heat and add in the graham crackers, coconut, and almonds.
+The mixture will begin to thicken slightly and resemble pudding mix.
+At that point, remove from the heat and add in the graham crackers, coconut, and almonds.
 Press the crust firmly into an 8″x8″ square baking dish and chill while you work on the filling.

-- For the custard filling: combine all the ingredients in a mixing bowl and beat until smooth and fluffy.
+- For the custard filling (middle layer): combine all the ingredients in a mixing bowl and beat until smooth, light and fluffy.
 Once the crust no longer feels warm to the touch, you can spread the filling evenly over the crust.
 Chill again while you make the ganache.

-- For the ganache: combine the chocolate chips and butter in a microwave safe bowl and heat for about one minute.
+- For the ganache: start this top layer by combining the chocolate chips and butter in a microwave safe bowl and heat for about one minute.
 Stir until smooth and then spread over the filling.
 Chill one more time to set the ganache.